oscar-system/Oscar.jl/docs/src/integer.md

 Oscar integers.
 When we refer to an `Int` we mean the Julia `Int`.

 !!! note
-   The Julia `Int` type is either a 32 or 64 bit integer, depending on the machine architecture (usually 64 bits on most modern machines).
-The range of values is machine dependent, but can be found by typing `typemin(Int)` and `typemax(Int)` in Julia.
+    The Julia 'Int' type is either a 32 or 64 bit integer, depending on the machine architecture (usually 64 bits on most modern machines).
+The range of values is machine dependent, but can be found by typing 'typemin(Int)' and 'typemax(Int)' in Julia.

 ## Basic arithmetic